ACCESS-Hive/access_docs/docs/access_cm2/getting-started.md

 --------------------------------------------

-## Preparationing to run an ACCESS-CM suite
+## Preparing to run an ACCESS-CM suite
 At this stage, you should be able to connect to accessdev and Gadi.

 [accessdev](https://accessdev.nci.org.au) is a frontend system where you prepare ACCESS jobs and then submit them to [Gadi](https://nci.org.au/our-systems/hpc-systems) (the supercomputer at NCI where ACCESS is run).